ultimateownsz/PySeas/README.md

 <img src="https://i.postimg.cc/NM5R3tzW/100x100-map.png" />

-## Project Description
+## Project description

-PySeas is a community-driven project to create an exciting and engaging pirate themed adventure board game inspired by the game Sea of Thieves.
+Pyseas is an opensource project that aims to create a 2D, top down, turn based board game in Pygame.
+Where players become pirates and control their own ship.
+Using a card-based dice system, players explore a dynamic map, complete quests, and battle rival pirates.
 This game is designed to be engaging and using interactive elements using tools called Python and Pygame-CE, but you don't need to be a programmer to get involved or enjoy it!

+## Game design document
+Every game needs thorough documentation, and you can find our Game Design Document (GGD) [here](./docs/Pyseas%20Game%20Design%20Document.pdf).

 ## Why Join PySeas?